 Clubnights will continue to be online using Google Meet.
+TTC has a number of members who are at risk.
 We’re enjoying some great talks, getting excellent attendance, and getting positive feedback about sharing this way.

 Clubrooms will be able to be used by groups that usually hire them, so long as they follow the CoVid-19 official rules.
 They will need to clean surfaces and handles they have touched before and after their sessions.

 Individuals who need to go into the clubrooms as part of their voluntary work for the club can do so, also sanitising as they enter, anything they touch, and as they go.

 Cleaning will resume its regular schedule, there will be no additional cleaning arranged, e.g. between hall hires.
 Hall users are to be advised of this, and asked to ensure they take care to clean before, during, and after their occupation of the hall.